MicrosoftDocs/entra-docs/docs/identity/saas-apps/soloinsight-cloudgate-sso-provisioning-tutorial.md

 ## Important tips for assigning users to Soloinsight-CloudGate SSO

-* It is recommended that a single Microsoft Entra user is assigned to Soloinsight-CloudGate SSO to test the automatic user provisioning configuration.
-Additional users and/or groups may be assigned later.
+* It's recommended that a single Microsoft Entra user is assigned to Soloinsight-CloudGate SSO to test the automatic user provisioning configuration.
+More users and/or groups may be assigned later.

 * When assigning a user to Soloinsight-CloudGate SSO, you must select any valid application-specific role (if available) in the assignment dialog.
 Users with the **Default Access** role are excluded from provisioning.